 Saddle Fitting Tips from Thorowgood

-If you’re preparing for a Ride Out UK event, here’s some useful advice from our supporter Thorowgood.
+If you’re preparing for a hack, here’s some useful advice from our supporter Thorowgood.

 1) We would always recommend twice-yearly saddle checks by a qualified saddle fitter (see the Society of Master Saddler website) But if you haven’t had your saddle checked for a while, now is definitely the time to do it.
 Your horse may well have changed shape as he gets fitter, so a pre-event check is essential.